Ray Beltran: “Manny Pacquiao is even lighter than me. To be fighting welterweights, Manny is a special guy!”

 Ray Beltran: I want to tell people that no matter how difficult the situations get in your life, just keep working until you make it happen.
 There’s always going to be negative people who say “go do something else,” but if you believe in yourself, just keep working and keep reaching for your dreams until you make it happen.
 Just believe in yourself.

-2 Responses to "Ray Beltran: “Manny Pacquiao is even lighter than me.
-To be fighting welterweights, Manny is a special guy!”"
+2 thoughts on “Ray Beltran: “Manny Pacquiao is even lighter than me.
+To be fighting welterweights, Manny is a special guy!”